okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/linked-objects/index.md

 ## Links Between User Types

-If you have created multiple User Types (see <ApiLifecycle access="ea" /> [User Types](/docs/reference/api/user-types)), they all share the same linked object definitions.
+If you have created multiple User Types (see [User Types](/docs/reference/api/user-types)), they all share the same linked object definitions.
 For example, if you have separate User Types for Employees and Contractors, a link could designate an Employee as the Manager for a Contractor, with the Contractor being a Subordinate of that Employee.

 ## Getting Started